 Synonyms of Liriope spicata (11) (Updated on 10-10-21 from Plants of the World Online): Liriope koreana (Palib.)
 Nakai, Liriope spicata var. humilis F.Z.Li, Liriope spicata f. koreana (Palib.)
 H.Hara, Liriope spicata var. prolifera Y.T.Ma, Liriope tawadae Ohwi, Mondo fauriei (H.Lév. & Vaniot) Farw., Mondo koreanum (Palib.)
 Hiatsusima, Ophiopogon fauriei H.Lév. & Vaniot, Ophiopogon koreanus (Palib.)
 Masam., Ophiopogon spicatus (Lour.)
 Ker Gawl., Ophiopogon tawadae (Ohwi) Masam.

 Liriope spicata (Thunb.)
 Lour. is the correct and accepted scientific name for Monkey Grass.
-It was described as such by João de Loureiro Flora Cochinchinensis in 1790.
+The genus AND species were named and described as such by João de Loureiro in Flora Cochinchinensis in 1790.
 It was first described as Convallaria spicata by Carl Peter Thunberg in Systema Vegetabilium in 1784.